 If you bought the tree for the holidays, you are not alone.
 Norfolk Island pines are often used as living Christmas trees.
 If you decide to keep the tree as a container tree, it will need some water, but not too much water.
-Norfolk Island pines need moist soil but will die in wet soil.
+Norfolk Island pines need moist soil, but will die in wet soil.

 Your Norfolk Island pine will also require as much light as you can offer.
 It accepts direct or indirect light, but does not like to be close to heaters.
-If you adapt this container plant for the long term, you’ll need to change the container every three years or so using a classic potting mix.
+If you adopt this container plant for the long term, you’ll need to change the container every three years or so using a classic potting mix.

 Should you prune a Norfolk Island pine?
 You will definitely need to start cutting back Norfolk Island pines when the lower branches die.
 Norfolk Island pine pruning should also include snipping out multiple leaders.
 Just leave the strongest leader.